josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But remember: LLM costs are heavily subsidized right now, and the prices won't (_can't_) stay this way.
 If and when that whole bubble bursts and token costs skyrocket: will you still have any idea what's going on in your codebase?

-Will you still be valuable, in a scenario where agents cost 10–20 times what they do now?
+Will your skills still be valuable, in a scenario where agents cost 10–20 times what they do now?

 I've strayed into prediction.
 But no matter what the future holds: be careful how you measure your own productivity—and be sure you _are_ measuring it.
 You can't trust yourself if you don't.